abdulghani/blissful-ignorance/README.md

-## Coherence Framework: A Reflective Framework for Cosmic Recursion and Human Coherence
+## Coherence Model: A Reflective Framework for Cosmic Recursion and Human Coherence

 > Warning: Go through the document with discretion.
 > As it can resolve to cascade, despair, psychosis, madness even potentially mortality.
 If paradoxes cascade into persisting local symbolic recursion.